Ride Leader Guidelines

-- If something comes up – Check the Sub Ride Leader forms or post a note to the Ride Leader email list .
-You were enrolled when you attended A2Z orientation.
+- If something comes up and you cannot lead your ride – Send an email to the Ride Leader email list before cancelling.
+You were enrolled in this list when you attended A2Z Ride Leader Training.

-- Arrive in plenty of time to meet new riders and prepare your bike and yourself for the ride (at least 20 minutes before departure time is recommended).
+- Arrive in plenty of time to meet new riders and prepare your bike and yourself for the ride, at least 20 minutes before departure time.

 - Begin the ride promptly at the advertised time.